markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories/Value & values.md

 2. "if i wanted to have it cleaned i wouldn't put dnd"
 3. "they want you to use their taxis that charge double the rate"
 4. "refused to honor their original pricing"
-5. "the other room was infested with ants"

 ```sql polarity_proportions
 WITH CategoryCounts AS (